department-of-veterans-affairs/vets-website/src/applications/check-in/README.md

 The check-in and pre-check-in apps are very similar, so when possible use and add to the common reducer, selector, and utils found in the root of the two apps.

 ## Page routing
-Internal page routing is defined in `utils\navigation` within this directory there are sub-directories for `day-of` and `pre-check-in` the index file in each contains an object the determines the order of the pages.
+Internal page routing is defined in `utils\navigation` within this directory there are sub-directories for `day-of` and `pre-check-in` the index file in each contains an object that determines the order of the pages.
 Within the hooks there is a `useFormRouting` hook that is used to route to the next page, previous page, error page, or any specific page in the app.

 ## Running tests
 Unit tests for both check-in and pre-check-in can be run using this command: `yarn test:unit --app-folder check-in` to get detailed errors run with `--log-level=error`

-Cypress tests can be ran with the GUI using this command: `yarn cy:open` from there you can filter by `check-in` to run just check-in nnd pre-check-in end to end tests.
+Cypress tests can be ran with the GUI using this command: `yarn cy:open` from there you can filter by `check-in` to run just check-in and pre-check-in end to end tests.

 ## Ticket lifecycle
 When starting a new ticket follow these steps:
-  - Assign to your self if not already assigned to you.
+  - Assign the ticket to your self if not already assigned to you.
   - Move the ticket to in-progress.
   - Name your branch with this convention `checkin/[ticket#]/[short-description]`
   - Creating a draft PR early on is helpful for others to help troubleshoot issues.
-  - When you are finished create a PR or convert your draft to PR.
+  - When you are finished create a PR or convert your draft to a PR.
 If the automated tests pass, copy a link to the PR and post it to the [#check-in-experience-engineering slack chat](https://dsva.slack.com/archives/C02G6AB3ZRS) requesting a review by tagging `@check-in-fe`
   - After approval, you can merge.
 Then move the ticket to the validate column.
   - Add a comment to the ticket with screenshots and tag the UX team to review.
   - If it is approved, you can move the ticket to the closed column.

+Merging your PR may mean merging to a feature branch.
+Always be aware that anything that gets merged to `main` will get deployed in the next daily deployment.
+If you aren't sure if something should get merged to `main` ask in slack.
+Also make sure to not merge anything that may have gone stale since the PR was first created.
+It is helpful to rebase before merging just to make sure you are up to date.

 If you have any questions along the way be sure to ask in slack.